- 1 Our guide to holiday lets

 The TV shows offer lots of guidance on what and where to purchase property to make money.
 However, the overriding guiding mantra is still “location, location, location.”
 We all know it’s about the principle of supply and demand; economics at its simplest.

-Our Guide to Holiday Let does not hold itself out as being the defining tome, it’s simply a guide to help you start asking questions.
+Our Guide to Holiday Let is not intended to be exhaustive, it’s simply a guide to help you start asking questions.
 The aim of this section is to focus your thought process around the principle of location and utility.

 In the world of holiday let, when assessing your visitor’s utility needs, ask yourself, ‘If I were holidaying at this location, what would I like to have at the property and in the area for the holiday to be memorable for the right reasons?’
 The final decision on where you decide to purchase your holiday let may well depend on as many personal considerations as it does financial.